 UMass Lowell's Master of Science in Information Technology consists of 10 graduate courses that focus on operating systems management, large-scale application deployment, network and systems administration, and managing virtual systems.
-Offered through the Computer Science Department in collaboration with the Division of Online and Continuing Education, this program focuses on application-specific details, case studies and operational frameworks required by today's IT professionals.
+Offered through UMass Lowell's Computer Science Department, this program focuses on application-specific details, case studies and operational frameworks required by today's IT professionals.

 Designed to provide both a principled and applied exposure to designing, managing and deploying networked systems of computers, this program places emphasis on practical skills based on Linux/UNIX, Windows and Apple platforms while also teaching general principles along with their technical and ethical foundations.
 Individuals interested in advancing their knowledge of contemporary operating systems deployment, network and systems administration, virtualization and cloud computing, network threats, wireless network security, data recovery, and forensics will benefit from this program.

 The program is particularly appropriate for Systems Administrators, Network Managers, and other IT professionals who have an undergraduate degree in Information Technology, Computer Science, Information Systems or related majors.
 Applicants should be familiar with C Programming and have a math background that includes at least Pre-Calculus, Statistics and a first course in Discrete Structures.

 To receive more information on this program, please click on Inquire Now to the right.

 Visit UMass Lowell's Master of Science in Information Technology webpage for more information.

 |Fee Per Credit||$590|

 |Registration Fee Per Semester||$30|